-Kelly Ripa may seem sweet — what with that endearing, bubbly on-air personality — but at home, she’s one tough cookie.
+Kelly Ripa that that trademark endearing, bubbly on-air personality — but at home, she’s one tough cookie.
 She has to be; parenting can be beyond difficult.
 But Ripa isn’t alone in turning to tough love, as so many of us do.
 Why?
 Because we want to raise smart, kind kids who grow into respectful adults.
 So what are some secret hard-ass Ripa and hubby Mark Consuelos’ parenting “rules?”
 Below are a few of our faves plus some choice Kelly Ripa parenting moments, because the mom of three is super relatable.

 Every parent embarrasses their kid.
 I mean, it’s something of a rite of passage.
 But Kelly Ripa does so on a regular basis because she doesn’t give a damn what others think.
 Case in point: Her social media feed, which is often full of sexy photos… like this one, which caused her daughter to cringe.

 Now before you get on your high horse and say, “oh no, not me, I can’t relate to that at all” consider those fuzzy slippers you wore to drop-off or that mom-boogie move you busted out at the school dance.
 Yeah, you’ve embarrassed your littles.
 You definitely have.